RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 8. Branch is merged

 # Development environment setup
-The project utilises `vuepress` in order to create pages for our documentation.
+The project utilises `vuepress` in order to create pages for our documentation, running on a Node backend.

-Packages are installed using Yarn2 (aka Berry) for our package management.
-Due to this, you must have Yarn globally installed (`npm install yarn -g`) using NPM before you can execute dependency installation
+## Building